Application Process

 Admissions Assessments

 Admissions assessments are used as an additional factor to help us assess the overall strength of an application.
 There are two types of assessments we use in the application process depending on which subject you apply for: written assessments: pre-registration and written assessments: Cambridge College registered.
-If the subject you are applying for has a pre-registration assessment, your school must register you for the assessment by the deadline, this varies by subject so please do check the assessment for your subject carefully (it is your responsibility to ensure that you are registered for this), then you take the assessment at your school or another assessment centre (this this will be in mid-October in 2022).
-If the subject you are applying for has an College registered assessment, you sit this test if you are invited for interview as part of the interview process - the arrangements for this assessment will be made for you.
+If the subject you are applying for has a pre-registration assessment, from 2024 onward you must register yourself for the assessment by the relevant deadline.
+Your school can't do this for you.
+The deadlines vary by subject so please do check the assessment for your subject carefully (it is your responsibility to ensure that you are registered for this).
+You take the assessment at an assessment centre rather than at school.
+Dates will be published closer to the time.

 Further information about these assessments, as well as information for those who normally get exam adjustments for a disability/Specific Learning Difficulty/long-term illness, is provided in the pages below.